 South Indian cuisine

-Unlike the North Indian delicacies, the South Indian cuisine does not see many variations.
+Unlike the North Indian delicacies, South Indian cuisine does not see many variations.
 Henceforth, you can understand why there is no diverse classification, as such.
 This is probably due to the cultivation of the crop.
 Rice is a staple food in South India.
 No matter if there are chapattis or not, rice is the primary priority.
 This cuisine plays around a lot of low-calorie food items.
 Idli-vadas, dosas and uttapams which are also prepared from rice and lentils play a major part in making the South Indian cuisine’s signature.
 Rice is the staple food here.
 In here, rice, especially basmati, goes very well with sambhar.

 Oh, and that is what idli and vada look like: